Radiofrequency Therapy : nonsurgical vaginal tightening

 The treatment takes around 15-20 minutes for the vaginal treatment and 10-15 minutes on the vulva.
 As with all appointments, we like to ensure that nothing is rushed and that you’re always as comfortable and relaxed as possible.
 There is no downtime – you can carry on with your day as normal following your treatment.

-Consultant Gynaecologist Ms Tania Adib recommends three treatments at four-weekly intervals for optimum results.
+Consultant Gynaecologist Ms Tania Adib recommends three treatments at approximately weekly intervals for optimum results.

 “When a woman loses volume from her labia, this can create sagging of the vulva.
 This can cause discomfort during intercourse and make a woman feel self-conscious if the labia are particularly visible underneath tight clothing.
-“The InMode Votiva Radiofrequency Therapy that I use improves the condition of the collagen and the elastin in both the vulva and the vagina,” Ms Tania Adib says.
+“The radiofrequency therapy that I use improves the condition of the collagen and the elastin in both the vulva and the vagina,” Ms Tania Adib says.